By E. EDUARDO CASTILLO

 China has refused to condemn Russia’s invasion of Ukraine and criticized sanctions against Moscow.
 Beijing has only referred to the invasion as the “Ukraine situation” in deference to Moscow, and accused the U.S. and NATO of provoking Putin by expanding into eastern Europe.

-Elsewhere, Russian forces pounded populated areas with more missiles and artillery.
-They shelled areas around the city of Nikopol in Ukraine’s southeastern Dnipropetrovsk region, its governor, Valentyn Reznichenko, said Wednesday on Telegram.
+In Ukraine, Russian forces pounded populated areas with more missiles and artillery Wednesday.
+They shelled areas around the city of Nikopol in Ukraine’s southeastern Dnipropetrovsk region overnight, its governor, Valentyn Reznichenko, said on Telegram on Wednesday morning.

 The Ukrainian president’s office reported Wednesday that Russian attacks on Tuesday killed five civilians and wounded 17.
 The General Staff of the Armed Forces of Ukraine said Russia unleashed five missiles and 16 airstrikes on Ukrainian territory and 61 attacks from multiple-launch rocket systems.